solliancenet/tech-immersion-data-ai/ai-exp2/README.md

      "@search.score": 0.94444835,
      "text": "@ContosoAuto Mi 2019 #Ford #Mustang es el mejor auto de todos!", "rid": "YmpnZEFKMUhibTN2QkFBQUFBQUFBQT090",
-     "userLocation": "Boston, MA",
-     "userName": "Brian Navedo",
-     "people": [],
+     "People": [],
-     "organizations": ["Ford"],
+     "Prganizations": ["Ford"],
-     "locations": [],
+     "Locations": [],
-     "keyphrases": ["Mustang", "Ford", "the best"],
+     "Keyphrases": ["Mustang", "Ford", "the best"],
-     "language": "es",
+     "Language": "es",
      "sentiment": 0.986368536949158,
+      "user": {
+        "id": 962792147,
+        "id_str": "991150723",
+        "name": "Max Luikart",
+        "screen_name": "MaxLuikart",
+        "location": "San Diego, CA",
+        "url": "",
+        "description": ""
+      },
+      "entities": {
+        "symbols": [],
+        "urls": [],
+        "hashtags": [
+          {
+            "indices": null,
+            "text": "Ford"
+          },
+          {
+            "indices": null,
+            "text": "Mustang"
+          }
+        ],
+        "user_mentions": [
+          {
+            "id": 2244994945,
+            "id_str": "2244994945",
+            "indices": [
+              0,
+              12
+            ],
+            "name": "Contoso Auto",
+            "screen_name": "ContosoAuto"
+          }
+        ]
+      },
      "textTranslated": "@ContosoAuto My 2019 #Ford #Mustang is the best car of all!"
    }
    ```

    > Notice the addition of the `textTranslated` field to the bottom of the record.
 This contains the English translation of the contents of the `text` field in the tweet.
-You will also notice that the `keyphrases` field contains only English words and phrases.
+You will also notice that the `Keyphrases` field contains only English words and phrases.
 This is because the `KeyPhraseExtractionSkill` was pointed to the new `textTranslated` field with the latest updates to the search pipeline.

    ![Query for records where language is es.](media/azure-search-query-language-is-es.png "Search query")

    > In addition, notice that each record returned contains a `@search.score` field with a numeric value.
 This value indicates the confidence of the match with the search query.
 The higher the value, the more likely it is to be a match for the query.
-If you scroll down past the records where `"language"="es"`, you will see the search score values drop, as those records don't match the query.
+If you scroll down past the records where `"Language"="es"`, you will see the search score values drop, as those records don't match the query.

 4. Try another search, such as "cold battery" and observe the results.